TanmayKQ/Task-Management-App/README.md

 2. You'll be automatically logged in and redirected to the dashboard
 3. Create a few tasks
 4. Test filtering and sorting
 5. Edit and delete tasks
 6. Log out and log back in to verify session persistence

 ### 7. Build for Production

 ```bash
 npm run build
 npm run start
 ```

-## Deployment to Vercel

-1. Push your code to GitHub
-2. Go to [vercel.com](https://vercel.com) and import your repository
-3. Add environment variables in Vercel project settings:
-   - `NEXT_PUBLIC_SUPABASE_URL`
-   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
-4. Deploy!

-Vercel will automatically:
-- Detect Next.js
-- Install dependencies
-- Build the project
-- Deploy to a global CDN

 ## Project Structure